 The Wh value often is printed on the power bank, the product box, or the user manual.
 Wh is an abbreviation for watts per hour, the estimated energy consumption of electrical equipment for an hour.
 If your power bank does not provide this information, you may calculate it by putting the mAh and voltage into our Wh calculator.

-Delta Airlines’s policy on other types of rechargeable batteries
+Delta Airlines’ policy on other types of rechargeable batteries

 Furthermore, Delta Airlines restricted customers from bringing defective batteries or items that manufacturers had recalled.
 Delta Airlines does not allow customers to transport hoverboards or other lithium battery-powered self-balancing personal transportation devices in checked or carry-on luggage.
 You’re permitted to carry spare batteries in carry-on luggage.
 However, to ensure battery safety, we recommended that you place batteries in their original packaging before placing them in carry-on luggage.

-If the original packaging is unavailable, effectively insulate battery terminals by isolating spare batteries from contact with other batteries or metal objects.
+If you don’t have the original packaging anymore, make sure to securely insulate battery terminals.
+Spare batteries should not be in direct contact with any other batteries or metal objects.
 Moreover, ensure that batteries are not squeezed into carry-on baggage and that no physical damage is likely to occur.
 Notably, no more than two spares between 100 and 160 watt-hours are permitted.

 Also, Delta Airlines allowed lithium metal batteries as long as each battery contain a maximum of 2 grams of lithium content.
 Last but not least, If you own a lithium metal battery-powered device, you may bring it on the flight as carry-on or checked baggage.
 However, spare batteries should be packed in carry-on luggage.